Iran war: markets have a short memory for conflict and a long memory for consequence – defence and AI

 It’s likely that the Iran war will fade from the front pages, but what it accelerated will not.

 Every region of the world is now mobilising for two things at once: defence and AI.
-Both are metals-intensive.
-Both are running into the same supply wall.
+Both are metals-intensive, and both are running into the same supply wall.
 The read-through for ASX-listed resources, particularly small-cap developers, is the most constructive setup we have seen in over a decade.

 The war and the AI buildout are themes that feed the same demand curve.

-- More EVs, more battery energy storage, more electrification.
-The US has run out of room to hedge on lithium and battery supply chains, so a policy pivot is one headline away.
+- More EVs, battery energy storage, electrification.
+The US has run out of room to hedge on lithium and battery supply chains.

-- More drones and robots, which means more and better batteries, more specialty alloys, more critical minerals.
+- More drones and robots, which means more + better batteries = more specialty alloys and critical minerals.

-- More data centres and AI infrastructure to run the drones, direct the munitions, and train the models (that is, steel, copper, aluminium, and battery inputs at scale).
+- More data centres and AI infrastructure = steel, copper, aluminium, and battery inputs at scale.

 Every one of these vectors lands on the same periodic table.